Czech Television: Debt-Free Kristina Can Finally Breath FreelyPublished: May 23, 2022 Reading time: 4 minutes

 A kind donor and a fundraising campaign

-SOS Milostivé léto (SOS Graceful Summer) was a fundraising campaign led by People in Need that collected funds to support deeply indebted individuals.
+SOS Milostivé léto (SOS Year of Remission) was a fundraising campaign led by People in Need that collected funds to support deeply indebted individuals.
 With the help of an informative website and access to financial advisors, individuals were able learn more about the process and understand if they were eligible for assistance.

 Thanks to the additional assistance, Kristina only had to pay her original debt amount (without interest), plus a small fee for financial assistance.
 In total, less than CZK 4,000 (€ 162).
 Kristina paid the amount in two installments.